see2/Econometric_use_python/README.md

 * Section 7: How to use API with python. (optinal)
 * Section 8: Build a robot to feed you data. (optinal)
 * Section 9: Deal with Geography dataset.
-* Section 10: Basic Text minging skills.
+* Section 10: Basic Text mining skills.